-Nietzsche calls happiness and suffering, twin siblings (1968, §221).
+Nietzsche calls happiness and suffering twin siblings.
 They appear together, and both are products of life’s necessities and activities.
 The fear of suffering is a fear of life itself.
-Happiness is life’s imperative despite all that it involves—misfortunes, hardships, misgivings, and even calamities (Lurie 2006).
-A priori, the aspiration for greater happiness, which is accompanied by an aspiration for reduced suffering, has no chance of becoming a reality (Nietzsche 1968, §478).
+Happiness is life’s imperative despite all that it involves—misfortunes, hardships, misgivings, and even calamities.
+A priori, the aspiration for greater happiness, which is accompanied by an aspiration for reduced suffering, has no chance of becoming a reality.
 Nietzsche argues that every man must create his own life, choose his values, and take risks.
-“To live means to be in a state of danger [...] the lofty human being [...] is fearless and tempts the disaster [...] of sailing toward any danger and for him every daring is permissible, the sea, our sea sprawled before us is open” (Elon 2005, 170).
+‘To live means to be in a state of danger [...] the lofty human being [...] is fearless and tempts the disaster [...] of sailing toward any danger and for him every daring is permissible, the sea, our sea sprawled before us is open’.
 Facing danger indicates man’s liberation from his need of God, of comfort and certainty.
-For Nietzsche, the ability to be happy embodies the ability to desire life in its entirety, and as Wittgenstein (1980) claims, to be happy means to live in agreement with the world.
+For Nietzsche, the ability to be happy embodies the ability to desire life in its entirety, and as Wittgenstein claims, to be happy means to live in agreement with the world.
 The fear of suffering is the unwillingness to comply with life itself and the limitations enforced upon it is in fact the prevention of happiness related to meaning, agency, authenticity, creativity, love, community life, and a variety of actions whose experience involves happiness and suffering intertwined in life itself.
 Intense life events are experienced as a synergy of happiness and suffering.

 The experience of love is a powerful testament to the fact that happiness and suffering can manifest themselves simultaneously and be as closely linked as conjoined twins.
 There are virtually countless films, novels and poems that proclaim as much.
-Even the Old Testament contains descriptions of love as a potent mixture between happiness and suffering.
-The Song of Songs reflects an already widespread trope that views love as containing joy and life force but also unexpected pain that one is powerless to avoid: “Set me as a seal upon thine heart, as a seal upon thine arm: for love is strong as death; jealousy is cruel as the grave: the coals thereof are coals of fire, which hath a most vehement flame.
-Many waters cannot quench love, neither can the floods drown it” (Song of Songs 8:6-7).
+Even the Old Testament contains descriptions of love as a potent mixture of happiness and suffering.
+The Song of Songs reflects an already widespread trope that views love as containing joy and life force, but also unexpected pain that one is powerless to avoid: ‘Set me as a seal upon thine heart, as a seal upon thine arm: for love is strong as death; jealousy is cruel as the grave: the coals thereof are coals of fire, which hath a most vehement flame.
+Many waters cannot quench love, neither can the floods drown it’ (Song of Songs 8:6-7).
 A more comprehensive overview of the Biblical text reveals that passionate and unbridled love towards another person necessarily entails great suffering alongside the great happiness it brings.
-The message, therefore, that the Old Testament wishes to impart is that only if God is made into the ultimate object of man’s passion, can love fulfill its promise: to be a positive and life-giving force of happiness.
+The message, therefore, that the Old Testament wishes to impart is that only if God is made into the ultimate object of man’s passion, can love fulfil its promise: to be a positive and life-giving force of happiness.

-Conclusion – Happiness and Suffering in Life’s Journey
+4. Conclusion: Happiness and Suffering in Life’s Journey